words by Gabrielle Smith (she/her)

 Meet the Author

-Gabrielle is a Brooklyn-based sex and relationship writer.
+Gabrielle Smith (she/her) is a Brooklyn-based sex and relationship writer.
 She specializes in looking at ethical non-monogamy, LGBTQ+ topics, mental health, and sex-positivity from an intersectional standpoint.
 Her work has appeared in publications like SELF, Cosmopolitan, Greatist, Insider, Men's Health, Teen Vogue, and various others.
 She provides resources about ethical non-monogamy on her Instagram @bygabriellesmith.